 DIA and IP transit provide the same type of service, but each has its own pros and cons.

 The most frequently used internet service is DIA.
+For routing, DIA always uses a “Default Gateway” which hands all outgoing traffic over to the ISP’s nearest router.
 The advantage of DIA is simple, no specific prerequisites, and cheap setup.
 One bad thing is you are locked to a single ISP.
 Thus, you will have to face some downtimes when your ISP experiences outages, congestion, or DDoS assaults.
 No ability to peer with other ISPs is also a disadvantage.

 IP transit is better suited for companies that rely heavily on rock-solid Internet connectivity.
-IP transit is more secured and reliable because of the connection with other ISPs, flexible routing ability, and easier to deal with DDoS.
+IP Transit generally uses BGP for the “Next Hop” attribute.
+Using algorithms to analyze the data and selects the best path for the next hop, BGP Routing is more dynamic.
+IP transit is more secure and reliable because of the connection with other ISPs, flexible routing ability, and easier to deal with DDoS.
 Another advantage is the optimal cost if the ISP is connected to many IXs and peers.
 The downside of IP transit is the higher cost as well as the more complicated setup.

 Want guidance on IP Transit and Direct Internet Access?